greg-randall/anything-to-html-converter/README.md

 The tool performs the following key steps:
 1. Converts input documents (e.g., `.docx`) to Markdown.
 It prioritizes using Mistral AI for OCR if a Mistral API key is provided.
 If not, or if OCR fails, it falls back to using Pandoc for conversion.
-2. Optionally improves the Markdown formatting using OpenAI's GPT-4o-mini model (if an OpenAI API key is provided and the step is not skipped).
+2. Improves the Markdown formatting using OpenAI's GPT-4o-mini model (requires an OpenAI API key).
 The improvement focuses on formatting normalization (headings, lists, tables, URL-to-link conversion) **without altering the textual content**.
 3. Converts the final Markdown (either original or GPT-improved) to a standalone HTML file using Pandoc.
 4. Performs a detailed comparison between the original Markdown (pre-GPT improvement) and the final Markdown (post-GPT improvement, if applied) to verify that no textual content was inadvertently changed, added, or deleted.
 5. Generates reports on content differences, if any are found.